YHuangxu/5610FinalExam/README.md

 ## Features
 #### Required:
-1. search box to search for items on wiki
+1. search box to search for items on wiki, contents showing on the page
-2. links displayed and updated
+2. clickable links displayed on the side
 3. clickable search history, later histories than the clicked one will not show.

 #### Extras: